| |

 Rhubarb Simple Syrup

-Rhubarb simple syrup is a simple recipe made using rhubarb, sugar, and water.
-It’s cooked into a thin syrup that can be added to drinks or cooked longer to thicken and serve as a topping for pancakes, waffles, ice cream, or trifle.
+Rhubarb simple syrup is made with just rhubarb, sugar, and water.
+Cook it briefly for a thin syrup you can add to drinks, or simmer it longer to thicken and serve over pancakes, waffles, ice cream, or desserts.

 Two containers filled with pretty dark pink rhubarb syrup.
 The two containers are sitting on a kitchen counter with a cutting board and chunks of fresh rhurbarb.